-Have fun with these 15 awesome toddler speech delay exercises that will help your toddler to talk before you know it!
+Have fun with these 15 awesome toddler speech delay exercises that are designed by a Speech and Language Pathologist and will help your toddler to talk before you know it!

 Exercises are a fantastic way to teach language and to get your toddler talking!
 These exercises are fun and motivating for your child, and they provide a focus for you to teach your child new skills.

 If you find these 15 exercises helpful, why not check out my big book of 50 easy exercises to get your toddler talking?

 Repetition is important in learning these new skills, so don’t worry about doing your child’s favorite exercises over and over if that’s what they want.
 Feel free to pick and choose the ones that work best for you, your child and your family.

 These exercises are designed so that you can easily adjust the level to the level of your child.

 If your toddler is not yet talking, these speech delay exercises will help your toddler to talk, especially when you use language strategies as well.
 If your toddler is already talking, these exercises will grow and develop their language skills.

 Above all, these exercises are designed to be fun!
 That’s how children learn best!

 Children learn language from listening to language.
 They absorb the language spoken by their parents, siblings and the other people around them.

 Children need to hear language over and over again for months and years before they will start to use it for themselves.